camunda/camunda-docs-manual/content/reference/dmn11/decision-table/hit-policy.md

 </definitions>
 ```

-In the visual representation of the decision table the hit policy is specified
+In the visual representation of the decision table, the hit policy is specified
 by the initial letter of the hit policy.
 The following hit policies are
 supported by the Camunda DMN engine: